Mets eliminated despite 10-3 win over Marlins | New Country 923

 Marlins: Rookie right-hander Jordan Yamamoto (4-5, 4.83 ERA) pitches the series finale Thursday night, his second outing since returning from a forearm strain.
 He is 0-5 with a 7.68 ERA since going 4-0 with a 1.59 ERA in his first six career starts.

 Mets: RHP Zack Wheeler (11-7, 3.99 ERA) makes perhaps his final start for New York — the 29-year-old can become a free agent after the season.
-Wheeler was a premier prospect when the Mets acquired him from San Francisco for Carlos Beltrán in July 2011 and has spent his entire major league career with New York, missing two full seasons following Tommy John surgery.
-But he’s bounced back to win 23 games and throw nearly 370 innings over the past two years.
 “Everybody wants this guy, I’m sure,” Callaway said.
 “So we’ll see what happens.”

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports